acharjee0712/acceptsuite-ruby/README.md

-# Accept Suite Integration with .Net Core WEB API
+# Accept Suite Integration with Ruby on Rails WEB API

 One Paragraph of project description goes here